Skip to content

 How do I revoke access?

 Revocation takes effect immediately.
-Tallyfy can no longer send emails from your account, though emails already sent remain in your Sent folder.
+Tallyfy can’t send from your account anymore, but emails already sent stay in your Sent folder.

 What data does Tallyfy store?